-Subject to the provisions of the deposit in the case of time deposits, BANK shall pay on demand to the order of BOARD upon the proper presentation of wire transfer instructions, checks, drafts, or vouchers properly issued, all or any portion of the funds now on deposit or to be deposited with BANK.
-BANK shall make no deductions for its own account from BOARD'S account except as authorized in writing by BOARD or to correct operational errors in the normal course of business.
+Subject to the provisions of the deposit, in the case of time deposits, BANK shall pay on demand to the order of BOARD upon the proper presentation of wire transfer instructions, checks, drafts, or vouchers properly issued, all or any portion of the funds now on deposit or to be deposited with BANK.
+BANK shall make no deductions for its own account from BOARD'S account except as authorized in writing by BOARD.
 The obligations of BANK under this Section shall survive the termination of this Agreement.